NEW HAMPSHIRE STATE LAWS

 • Helps parents get medical care without losing job protections.

-• Recognizes need for medical care around birth/adoption.
+• Recognizes the need for medical care around birth/adoption.

 • Unpaid leave means financial hardship for some.